 The security and safety of citizens is too important to be left to politicians or a public majority vote, these two provisions need to be enshrined in law so that being a minority is not of itself a source of social agitation and political insecurity.
 For the safety of all, the judiciary must be independent of politicians and political meddling.

 Courage is taking active steps to reject the divisive rhetoric of fascists.
 Mthwakazi is a diverse nation of immigrants and we must remain open to courteous immigrants.
 That demands additional procedural creativity in order to protect our nation today and in the future against political opportunism.

 It took migration, political creativity and inclusion to build Mthwakazi.
 It will take tolerance and principled politics to maintain this socio-cultural and political oasis; targeting and ostracising some ethnic groups and tribes cannot be justified.

 Excusing hate crime and inciting violence against tribes deemed foreign betrays the very foundation upon which Mthwakazi is built.
 Migration is the least of our problems, often it is bigoted views, ill-preparation and poor response to migration that is the problem.

-Moving our many nations in one forward, there tough questions to consider: What comes first to you?
+Moving our many nations in one ahead, there are tough questions for public contemplation – what comes first to you?
 Your political organisation or national interests?
-Where the two – your political organisation and national interests – clash where will your allegiance be and how would you arrive at that decision?
+Where the two (your political organisation and national interests) clash where will your loyalties be and how would you arrive at that decision?
 Finally, Mthwakazi must work collectively to build a united, but diverse nation.
 If migration is a problem, we need creative solutions that would make migration safe and secure for both immigrants and locals.